 - i) The IASB has issued several new standards and amendments which have been adopted by the Company.
-The adoption of the standards and amendments did not have a material effect on the consolidated financial statements. - ii) Certain pronouncements were issued by the IASB or IFRIC but are not yet effective as at November 30, 2016.
+The adoption of the standards and amendments did not have a material effect on the consolidated financial statements. - ii) Certain pronouncements were issued by the IASB or IFRIC but are not yet effective as at February 28, 2017.
 The Company intends to adopt these standards and interpretations when they become effective.

-The following are the accounting standards issued but not effective as of November 30, 2016, that the Company believes could be significant.
+The following are the accounting standards issued but not effective as of February 28, 2017 that the Company believes could be significant.

-- Effective for annual periods beginning on or after January 1, 2018.
+Effective for annual periods beginning on or after January 1, 2018.
 This is the first part of a new standard on classification and measurement of financial assets that will replace IAS 39, "Financial Instruments: Recognition and Measurement".
 IFRS 9 has two measurement categories: amortized cost and fair value.
 All equity instruments are measured at fair value.
 A debt instrument is recorded at amortized cost only if the entity is holding it to collect contractual cash flows and the cash flows represent principal and interest.
 Otherwise it is measured at fair value with changes in fair value through profit or loss.
-In addition, this new standard has been updated to include guidance on financial liabilities and derecognition of financial instruments. - IFRS 16 Leases Effective for annual periods commencing on or after January 1, 2019, this new standard eliminates the classification of leases as either operating or finance leases and introduces a single lessee accounting model which requires the lessee to recognize assets and liabilities for all leases with a term of longer than 12 months.
+In addition, this new standard has been updated to include guidance on financial liabilities and derecognition of financial instruments.